-Toddlers continue to explore their world by putting many things into their mouths.
+Children continue to explore their world by putting many things into their mouths.
 They have small airways and can easily choke.
 To prevent suffocation and choking:

 - Insist that your child stay seated when eating.

 - Follow the age recommendations on toy packages.

 - Keep the following items away from your child:

 - Plastic bags and wrappers.

 - Balloons.

 - Coins.

 - Marbles.

 - Toys with small parts.

 - Small balls.

-- Pen and marker caps.

 - Button-type batteries.

 - Medicine syringes.

 - Candy, gum, and fruit snacks.

 - Caps from beverage bottles.

 - Any item that could fit inside your child's mouth.

-Teach older children not to give your toddler small objects.
 Give your child only unbreakable toys that do not have sharp edges or small parts that can come loose.